center-for-humans-and-machines/algorithmic-institutions/reports/artificial_humans.md

-We investigate the individual importance of the input features 'previous contributions', 'previous punishments' and 'previous entry valid' on the model performance, by individually shuffling them.
+We investigate the individual importance of the input features 'previous contributions', 'previous punishments' and 'previous entry valid' on the model performance, by individually shuffling them and calculating the resulting loss in predictive performance.

-We find the model to be dominatly rely on previous contribution.
+We find the model to be dominantly rely on previous contribution.
 However, all three features do contribute.

 ![Shuffle Feature](../notebooks/ah_evaluation/plots/01_2_rnn_edge_features/shuffle_features.jpg)